ianmcburnie/a11y-first-workshop/README.md

 Rather than create a second link, which would be redundant for keyboard and screen reader users, we can wrap the title and image together in a single anchor.

-Notice that we remove the value of the alt attribute on the image to prevent a duplicate link text announcement in screen readers.
+#### Steps

+1. Remove anchor tag from collection and deals titles and wrap them around the entire contents of list item
+1. Show keyboard focus indicator
+1. Set `display: inline-block` on anchor to fix focus-indicator.
+1. Show fixed focus indicator
+1. Listen to anchor in screen reader and notice that link text is red twice
+1. Set the image alt value to blank
+1. Listen to anchor in screen reader and now link text is only read once

+#### Notes

-Anchor tags are inline-level elements in CSS by default.
+* Anchor tags are inline-level elements in CSS by default.
 This causes some issues with the focus outline.
-We set `display: inline-block` to fix this.
+* What happens if we want to make the seller profile a link too?
+    * A: It can no longer be a tile.

+#### CSS

 ```css
 .tile {
     display: inline-block;
 }
 ```

-Q: What happens if we want to make the seller profile a link too?
-A: It can no longer be a tile.

 ### Iframes